supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L19_Integration_between_Azure_DevOps_and_Teams.md

 1. On the **Azure Pipelines** panel, click the down facing arrowhead directly to the right of the **Open** button and, in the dropdown list, click the **Add to a team** entry.
 1. On the **Set up Azure Pipelines for a team** panel, in the **Search** text box, type **Tailwind Traders**, in the list of results, select the **Tailwind Traders > General** entry, and click **Set up a bot**.
 You will be redirected automatically to the post view in the **General** channel of the **Tailwind Traders** team.
 1. Open **New conversation** and click on **Azure Pipelines** icon in the chat menu it will popup **Azure Pipelines** window, then click on sign in.
 Sign with the credentials provided in environmental details page. click **Accept** to accept the permission requests for accessing your Azure DevOps subscription.
-1. In the same **Azure Pipelines** window click on **Setup** and in the popup window select your organization and project **Tailwind Traders** then click on continue.
-Once it is completed you will get the following response in General tab:
+1. In the list of posts in the General channel of the Tailwind Traders team, Press enter to the post titled **Azure Pipelines** in the conversation box, review messages posted by the bot:
     ```
     Here are some of the things you can do:
     subscribe [pipeline url/ project url] - Subscribe to a pipeline or all pipelines in a project to receive notifications